benjperry/it-support-homelab-runbook/README.md

+# Status: In progress — domain join + GPO screenshots will be added after the lab is built.

 # IT Support Home Lab Runbook (AD DS + GPO + Microsoft 365 / Entra ID)

 ## What this demonstrates